Running WRF¶

 Obtain output from a single coarse grid WRF simulation.

-Frequent output (e.g. hourly) from the coarse grid run is recommended to provide better boundary specifications.
+Frequent output (e.g. hourly) from the coarse grid run is recommended for better boundary specifications.

 Run geogrid.exe and metgrid.exe for two domains.